Tent Camping for Beginners: Everything to Know

 You will also want to pack a first aid kit, sunscreen, chapstick, and bug repellant.

 To remain clean camping, know what kind of amenities the campground you are visiting offers.
-If you know there is a shower ahead of time; you can bring your showering toilet tries.
-But if not, then no need to bring showering toilet tries.
+If you know there is a shower ahead of time, you can bring your shower toiletries.
+But if not, then there is no need to bring them.

 Below are the basic items to help you stay fresh.